Nin3s/cv_camera/README.md

 `space`: takes a photo
 `1`: toggle grayscale effect
 `2`: toggle 180 flip effect
-`3`: overlay a static image of the bad news gif
+`3`: overlay a gif image of the bad news gif
+`4`: static overlay (not needed but just in case gif overlay ends up falling through)
+`5`: clears all effects
 `q`: quits and closes the program

 ## Color Channels